corda/corda-docs/content/en/docs/cenm/1.3/gateway-service.md

 # FARM Service

-The Front-end Application Remote Management (FARM) service provides a gateway between front-end CENM service interfaces, such as the User Admin tool, and the [Auth Service](auth-service) that underpins authentication and authorisation in CENM services.
+The Front-end Application for Remote Management (FARM) service provides a gateway between front-end CENM service interfaces, and the [Auth Service](auth-service) that underpins authentication and authorisation in CENM services.

-Once installed and configured, users interact with the FARM service when they want to specify the required **Context** for their CENM service tasks.
+Once installed and configured, users can connect with the FARM Service via the [CENM CLI Tool](cenm-cli-tool) to manage CENM service tasks.
+Administrators can use the FARM Service address plus `/admin` to access the (CENM User Admin Tool)[user-admin] via a web browser.

 {{< note >}}